What Is Vulvar Cancer?

 - The opening of the vagina.
-This is the tubelike channel that leads from the uterus, where a baby travels when being born.
+This is the tubelike channel that leads out from her uterus.

 - The labia.
 These are two sets of skin folds that look like lips.
 The labia majora are the fleshy set on the outside.
 The labia minora are thinner and set inside them.

 - The clitoris.
 This is a sensitive knob of tissue under a hood of skin where the labia minora meet.